opencb/jsorolla/README.md

 This will make _npm_ to search all dependencies at file [package.json](package.json) and install them locally.

-You can build all JSorolla demos by executing:
+You can build all JSorolla _demos_ by executing:

 ```bash
 npm run build
 ```
-When completed, all demos will be located under the `build` folder.
+when completed, all demos will be located under the `build` folder.

 Finally, you can build JSorolla libs by executing: